aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to PPSX" h2="Export PDF to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to PPSX within any Java J2SE, J2EE, or J2ME application.
+The conversion process is simple and straightforward, and requires two steps.

+The first step is to use Aspose.PDF for Java to export the PDF document to PPTX.
+This powerful component enables developers to read, write, and manipulate PDF documents without the need for any external libraries.
+It also provides a wide range of features, such as the ability to convert PDF to other popular formats, including PPTX.

+The second step is to use Aspose.Slides for Java, a PowerPoint Processing API, to convert the PPTX document to PPSX.
+This API provides a comprehensive set of features for creating, manipulating, and converting PowerPoint presentations.
+It also enables developers to convert PPTX to other popular formats, such as PPSX.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+In conclusion, Aspose.Total for Java is an ideal solution for developers who need to quickly and easily convert PDF to PPSX within any Java application.
+By using Aspose.PDF for Java to export the PDF document to PPTX, and then using Aspose.Slides for Java to convert the PPTX document to PPSX, developers can quickly and easily convert PDF to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}